-Pearson, the world’s leading learning company, is today holding its Annual General Meeting and providing an interim management statement covering trading in the first three months of 2011.
+Pearson, the world’s leading learning company, is today holding its Annual General Meeting and providing an interim management statement for the first three months of 2012.

-At the end of 2010, Pearson’s net debt was £430m, giving a net debt/EBITDA ratio of 0.4x and interest cover of 11.0x.
-Our net debt increased during the first quarter by £275m to £705m (£1,246m in 2010) as a result of acquisitions and the normal seasonal build-up of working capital ahead of our key selling periods in education and acquisition spend.
+At the end of 2011, Pearson’s net debt was £499m, giving a net debt/ EBITDA ratio of 0.5x and interest cover of 18.1x.
+Our net debt increased during the first quarter by £206m to £705m, level with the first quarter of 2011, as a result of the normal seasonal build-up of working capital ahead of our key selling periods in education and acquisition spend.
 That strong balance sheet gives us headroom of approximately £1bn available to invest in bolt-on acquisitions.

-At our AGM today, we are proposing a final dividend of 25.7p per share giving a total dividend for 2010 of 38.7p, up 9% from the previous year.
-For the 19th consecutive year, Pearson has declared a dividend increase above the rate of inflation.
+At our AGM today, we are proposing a final dividend of 28.0p, giving a total dividend for 2011 of 42.0p, up 9%.
+For the 20th consecutive year, Pearson has declared a dividend increase above the rate of inflation.

-Pearson's AGM takes place today at The Institution of Engineering and Technology, 2 Savoy Place, London WC2R 0BL at 3pm.
+Pearson’s AGM takes place today at the Institute of Engineering and Technology, 2 Savoy Place, London WC2R 0BL at 12 noon.

 For more information

 Luke Swanson/ Simon Mays-Smith/ Charles Goldsmith + 44 (0) 20 7010 2310